Knowledge Base

 CERTREQ -new request.inf smime.csr

-Note: After receiving the Certificate, you have to install the certificate on the same computer using “certreq -accept certificate.crt”.
-You can then export the certificate into a PFX file.
+Install the issued certificate on the same computer where you generated the CSR by running certreq -accept certificate.crt.
+You can then export the certificate to a Personal Information Exchange (PFX) file.

 Need assistance?